-Both the left and right rear seatbacks can be folded down and used as a table.
+Both the left and right rear seat backs can be folded down and used as a table.

-To fold either rear seat back down (Table Mode), lift the hadle and fold the seatback forward.
+To fold either rear seat back down (Table Mode), lift the handle and fold the seat back forward.
+Simply lift the seat back to return the seat to the upright position.
+Verify that it is locked in place.